EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Xanza for writing most of this for his modlist.
 - Everyone giving me feedback on the artistic choices.
+- the creator of ReShade with its generous [License](ReShade/LICENSE.md#reshade-license) that allows me to include it.
 - erri120 & jdsmith2816 - Repository template
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you